Canon M200 vs Fujifilm XP130

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M200 and Fujifilm FinePix XP130 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The M200 is a recent model that features in the current product line-up of Canon.
-In contrast, the XP130 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the XP130 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the XP130 was succeeded by the Fujifilm XP140.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the M200 and XP130 can be found, respectively, in the Canon M200 Manual (free pdf) or the online Fujifilm XP130 Manual.

 So what is the bottom line?
 Is the Canon M200 better than the Fujifilm XP130 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.